mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/android.md

 # Overview

-In this guide you learn how to add the Nexmo Client SDK to your Android app.
+In this guide you learn how to add the Client SDK to your Android app.

 ## Prerequisites

-The Nexmo Client SDK requires a minimum Android API level of 23.
+The Client SDK requires a minimum Android API level of 23.

-## To add the Nexmo Client SDK to your project
+## To add the Client SDK to your project

 ### Open you Android project